bfetler/project_management/README.md

 + End:
     + Product release!
     + Wind down resources, or reallocate to other projects.
-    + Plan for product support after release, maintenance,
+    + Plan for maintenance, product support after release.
-    + End-of-life planning (e.g. when replaced by another product).
+    + End-of-life planning (product will be replaced by a new version).

 ##### 3. Define stakeholders, roles
 + Stakeholders are anyone who has an interest in the project.
     + Managers
-    + Workers (engineers, sales, marketing, tech support)
+    + Engineers, sales, marketing, tech support
-    + Contractors, vendors (hardware / software resources, infrastructure)
+    + Contractors, vendors (hardware and software resources, infrastructure)
     + Customers (internal and external)
 + Roles
     + Software developer
     + Software tester
     + Customer representatives
     + Product owner, scrum master (helps define the product, keep it on track)
     + Managers, executives, administration, accountants

+Some roles may overlap, depending how things are done.

 ##### 4. Resources, Schedule, Scope
 There are several project variables to work with.
-+ *Resources*: people, budget, software & hardware needed
++ *Resources*: people, budget, software and hardware needed
 + *Schedule*: define time estimates, dependencies of different phases of project
 + *Scope*: what is included in each phase, and what is not